ASKurz/Experimental-design-and-the-GLMM/sketches/Allen---Evans--2001-.md

 the priors for *β*<sub>1</sub>, …, *β*7, I propose we use a Gaussian prior centered on the log of each `criterion` value.

-The next issue is how tot set the *σ* hyperparameters, which will express how certain our priors are for *β*<sub>1</sub>, …, *β*7.
+The next issue is how we might set the *σ* hyperparameters, which will express how certain our priors are for *β*<sub>1</sub>, …, *β*7.
 As is turns out,

 -   *σ* = 0.3536465 puts 95% of the prior mass between half of the expected value and twice the expected value,
--   *σ* = 0.20687 puts 95% of the prior mass between two-thirds of the expected value and 150% of the expected value,
+-   *σ* = 0.20687 puts 95% of the prior mass between two-thirds of the expected value and 150% of the expected value, and
 -   *σ* = 0.1467766 puts 95% of the prior mass between three-quarters of
     the expected value and four-thirds of the expected value.

-Execute the code, below, to see four yourself.
+Execute the code, below, to see for yourself.

 ``` r
 # sigma <- 0.3536465  # 1/2 on the low end; 2/1 on the high end